Last Updated on June 22, 2023 by Dee

 - Be yourself.
 The most important thing you can do as an artist is to be true to yourself.
 Don’t try to copy other artists or create art that doesn’t reflect your own unique perspective.

 When it comes to art, what makes something a masterpiece?
-What makes art good?
+What makes art good or bad?
+Is there such a thing as truly good or bad art?

 Is it the skill of the artist?
 The materials used?
 The story behind it?

-While there are no definitive answers, we can look at some of the characteristics that make up a great work of contemporary art.
+While there are no definitive answers, we can look at some of the characteristics that make up a great work of contemporary art int he art world.

-Whether you’re an artist yourself or just appreciate beautiful things, understanding these concepts will help you appreciate and create artwork that is truly masterful.
+Whether you’re an artist yourself or just appreciate beautiful things, understanding these concepts will help you appreciate and create truly masterful artwork.